IBM/BlockchainSmartContractTrading-CompositeJourney/README.md

 Open [Composer Playground](http://composer-playground.mybluemix.net/), by default the Basic Sample Network is imported.
 If you have previously used Playground, be sure to clear your browser local storage by running `localStorage.clear()` in your browser Console.
 Now import the `product-auction.bna` file and click on deploy button.

 To test this Business Network Definition in the **Test** tab:

 In the `Seller` participant registry, create a new participant.
+Make sure you click on the `Seller` tab on the far left-hand side.

 ```
 {